Lucyjpjones/wean-cuisine/testing.md

 ![Tooltips](static/assets/images/readme/tooltip.png)

-- User responses including notifying the user of any errors or successful:
+- User responses include notifying the user of any errors or success:
   - Errors are shown below password in modal
   - Success messages presented as a toast after the modal closes.